oscal-compass/compliance-trestle/docs/trestle-spec.md

 #### Example

-To illustrate how this command could be used consider a catalog model named `mycatalog` that was created via `trestle create catalog -o mycatalog` or imported via `trestle import -f mycatalog.json`.
+To illustrate how this command could be used consider a catalog model named `nist800-53` that was created via `trestle create catalog -o nist800-53` or imported via `trestle import -f nist800-53.json`.

 ```
 .
 ├── .trestle
 ├── dist
 │   └── catalogs
-│       └── mycatalog.json
+│       └── nist800-53.json
 └── catalogs
-    └── mycatalog
+    └── nist800-53
         ├── catalog.json
+        └── catalog
             └── groups
-            ├── groups.json
+                ├── 00000__group.json
                 ├── 00000__group
-            │   ├── group.json
                 │   └── controls
-            │       ├── controls.json
                 │       ├── 00000__control.json
                 │       └── 00001__control.json
+                ├── 00001__group
                 └── 00001__group
-                ├── group.json
                     └── controls
-                    ├── controls.json
                         ├── 00000__control.json
-                    └── 00001__control.json
+                        ├── 00001__control.json
 ...
 ```

 **Step 1**: A user might want to decompose the `metadata` property from `catalog.json`.
-In order to achieve that he/she would run from `$BASE_FOLDER/catalogs/mycatalog` the command `trestle split -f catalog.json -e 'catalog.metadata'`.
-This would create a `metadata.json` file at the same level as `catalog.json` and move the whole `metadata` property/section from `catalog.json` to `metadata.json` as below:
+The command to achieve that would be:

+`$TRESTLE_BASEDIR/catalogs/nist800-53$ trestle split -f catalog.json -e 'catalog.metadata'`.

+This would create a `metadata.json` file under `catalog` subdirectory and move the whole `metadata` property/section from `catalog.json` to `catalog/metadata.json` as below:

 ```
 .
 ├── .trestle
 ├── dist
 │   └── catalogs
-│       └── mycatalog.json
+│       └── nist800-53.json
 └── catalogs
-    └── mycatalog
+    └── nist800-53
         ├── catalog.json      #removed metadata property from this file
+        └── catalog
             ├── metadata.json     #contains the metadata JSON object
             └── groups
+                └── groups
-            ├── groups.json
+                    ├── 00000__group.json
                     ├── 00000__group
-            │   ├── group.json
                     │   └── controls
-            │       ├── controls.json
                     │       ├── 00000__control.json
                     │       └── 00001__control.json
+                    ├── 00001__group.json
                     └── 00001__group
-                ├── group.json
                         └── controls
-                    ├── controls.json
                             ├── 00000__control.json
                             └── 00001__control.json
 ...
 ```

-The future version of this command would be: `trestle split -e 'metadata'` Notice that in that case, the root property `catalog.` was ommitted and infered by trestle based on the directory the command was executed from.
+The future version of this command would be:

+> `$TRESTLE_BASEDIR/catalogs/nist800-53$ trestle split -e 'catalog.metadata'`

 **Step 2**: Suppose now the user wants to further break down the `revision-history` property under the `metadata` subcomponent.
-The command to achieve that would be `trestle split -f metadata.json -e 'metadata.revision-history'` which would result in the replacement of the `metadata.json` file by a `metadata` directory containing a `metadata.json` file and a `revision-history.json` file as shown below:
+The command to achieve that would be:

+> `$TRESTLE_BASEDIR/catalogs/nist800-53/catalog$ trestle split -f metadata.json -e 'metadata.revision-history'`

+The result would be the creation of a `metadata` subdirectory under `catalog` and the creation of a `revision-history.json` file under `metadata` as shown below:

 ```
 .
 ├── .trestle
 ├── dist
 │   └── catalogs
-│       └── mycatalog.json
+│       └── nist800-53.json
 └── catalogs
-    └── mycatalog
+    └── nist800-53
         ├── catalog.json
+        └── catalog
+            ├── metadata.json  #metadata JSON value without revision-history property
             ├── metadata
-        │   ├── metadata.json  #metadata JSON value without revision-history property
             │   └── revision-history.json
             └── groups
-            ├── groups.json
+                ├── 00000__group.json
                 ├── 00000__group
-            │   ├── group.json
                 │   └── controls
-            │       ├── controls.json
                 │       ├── 00000__control.json
                 │       └── 00001__control.json
+                ├── 00001__group.json
                 └── 00001__group
-                ├── group.json
                     └── controls
-                    ├── controls.json
                         ├── 00000__control.json
                         └── 00001__control.json
 ...
 ```

 The future version of this command would be:

-- `trestle split -e 'metadata.revision-history'` when executed from `$BASE_FOLDER/catalogs/mycatalog`
+> `$TRESTLE_BASEDIR/catalogs/nist800-53/catalog$ trestle split -e 'metadata.revision-history'`

 **Step 3**: Knowing that `revision-history` is an array list, suppose the user wants to edit each item in that array list as a separate subcomponent or file.
-That can be achieved by running: `trestle split -f metadata/revision-history.json -e 'revision-history.*'` (notice the `.*` referring to each element in the array) which would replace the `revision-history.json` file by a `revision-history` directory containing multiple files prefixed with a 5 digit number representing the index of the array element followed by two underscores and the string `revision-history.json` as shown below:
+That can be achieved by running:

+> `$TRESTLE_BASEDIR/catalogs/nist800-53/catalog/metadata$ trestle split -f revision-history.json -e 'revision-history.*'`

+Notice the `.*` referring to each element in the array.
+The command would replace the `revision-history.json` file by a `revision-history` directory containing multiple files prefixed with a 5 digit number representing the index of the array element followed by two underscores and the string `revision-history.json` as shown below:

 ```
 .
 ├── .trestle
 ├── dist
 │   └── catalogs
-│       └── mycatalog.json
+│       └── nist800-53.json
 └── catalogs
-    └── mycatalog
+    └── nist800-53
         ├── catalog.json
+        └── catalog
+            ├── metadata.json
             ├── metadata
-        │   ├── metadata.json
             │   └── revision-history
-        │       ├── revision-history.json
             │       ├── 00000__revision-history.json
             │       ├── 00001__revision-history.json
             │       └── 00002__revision-history.json
             └── groups
-            ├── groups.json
+                ├── 00000__group.json
                 ├── 00000__group
-            │   ├── group.json
                 │   └── controls
-            │       ├── controls.json
                 │       ├── 00000__control.json
                 │       └── 00001__control.json
+                ├── 00001__group.json
                 └── 00001__group
-                ├── group.json
                     └── controls
-                    ├── controls.json
                         ├── 00000__control.json
                         └── 00001__control.json
 ...
 ```

 The future version of this command would be:

-- `trestle split -e 'metadata.revision-history.*'` when executed from `$BASE_FOLDER/catalogs/mycatalog`, or;
-- `trestle split -e 'revision-history.*'` when executed from `$BASE_FOLDER/catalogs/mycatalog/metadata`
+> `$TRESTLE_BASEDIR/catalogs/nist800-53/catalog/metadata$ trestle split -e 'revision-history.*'`

-OSCAL also makes use of `additionalProperties` supported by JSON Schema which behaves as a map or dict.
+OSCAL also makes use of named fields by leveraging`additionalProperties` supported by JSON Schema which behaves as a map or dict.
 OSCAL normally uses this feature as a way to assign multiple objects to a property without necessarily having to enforce a specific order as is the case with JSON array properties.
 It is like assigning a map/dict to a property.
 An example of such property in the catalog schema is the `responsible-parties` under `metadata`.
 One example of contents for a `responsible-parties` property is:

 ```
 "responsible-parties": {